mirumee/satchless/doc/pricing/overview.rst

       work in two modes: *per variant* when the minimal quantity of single variant is present in the cart, or *per product* when the quantity of all product's variants in the cart reaches the limit.
+    * It doesn't care about currency.

-The second step is taxing module in ``satchless.contrib.tax.flatgroups`` defines groups of products with different tax rates.
+The second step is taxing module in ``satchless.contrib.tax.flatgroups``, which defines groups of products with different tax rates.
 It can also have a default "catch-all" group.
 The price given by former handler is being processed here and used on the shop pages.

 Price objects
 -------------

 Satchless uses special ``satchless.pricing.Price`` objects internally.
 Each of them represents a double price set: ``net`` and ``gross``.
-In a shop where taxing is not being handled, usually they contain the same value.
+In a shop where taxing is not being handled, they are equal.

 These objects can handle a limited set of operations.
-For example, you may add two ``Price`` objects together, but multiplication may use a single-number object as the second argument (e.g. ``int``, ``Decimal`` and also ``float`` which is not recommended due to limited precision, unacceptable in monetary operations).
+For example, you may add two ``Price`` objects together, but multiplication may use only single-number objects as the second argument (e.g. ``int``, ``Decimal`` and also ``float`` which is not recommended due to limited precision, unacceptable in monetary operations).

+The ``Price`` object may carry additional data.
+One of them is *currency* 3-letter code, stored in the ``currency`` attribute. **Price objects with different currencies cannot be added or subtracted.**

-The ``Price`` object may carry additional data, like *tax name* which holds a short description of the tax rate applied.
+The other data is *tax name*, which holds a short description of the tax rate applied.
 In most cases, you have to take care of this data being transferred to new ``Price`` objects you create.

 Using handlers
 --------------